Why You'll Love This Concert

 In 1950, the Redlands Symphony gathered for its first concert.
 As we begin our 70th Season, it seems fitting to explore an entire evening of “firsts”.

 Beethoven’s First Symphony shows the clear influence of his predecessors— especially Haydn and Mozart.
-But the surprisings shifts and dramatic moments that we’ve come to know as Beethoven’s unique voice were present even in this early work, which remains a favorite of musicians and audiences alike.
+But the surprising shifts and dramatic moments that we’ve come to know as Beethoven’s unique voice were present even in this early work, which remains a favorite of musicians and audiences alike.

 Like Beethoven, Mahler’s powerful personality is already on full display in his First Symphony, and this majestic music sets the tone for the monumental masterpieces to come.

-To commemorate 70 seasons of classical music right here in Redlands, we’re adding a “first” of our own to the evening— the world premiere of Sean Friar’s Emerald Island, commissioned in celebration of our 70th anniversary!
+To commemorate 70 seasons of classical music right here in Redlands, we’re adding a “first” of our own to the evening— the world premiere of Sean Friar’s Emerald Oasis, commissioned in celebration of our 70th anniversary!

 Coming soon...Read More